huggingface/transformers/docs/README.md

 ```
 ````

-In a docstring, the line before the code block will be considered as the example title.
-It should be something simple like "Example:".

 We follow the [doctest](https://docs.python.org/3/library/doctest.html) syntax for the examples to automatically test the results stay consistent with the library.